prathi22/KaggleSentAnalysis/README.md

 3 - somewhat positive
 4 - positive

-The given dataset has the TSV format and the toolkit uses a PTB format as input and output.
+The given dataset has the TSV format but the toolkit of Stanford uses a PTB format as input and output.

-The major part of the code written is to manipulate the transformation between these two file types.
-The main difference between them is that the PTB format compiles the whole sentence in only one line while the CSV format uses a "Sentence Id Code" system.
+The major part of the code was written to only handle the transformation between these two file types.

+The main difference between them is that the PTB format compiles the whole sentence in only one line while the TSV format uses a
+"Sentence's Identification Code" system.

 The Initial Setup
 -------------